 |CDS 462 Acquired Disorders of Communication||4|

-The following non-CDS courses are required for ASHA certification.
-We recommend that you complete these courses before you enter graduate school.
+Postbaccalaureate students planning to apply to graduate programs in speech pathology should have completed the required sciences and statistics courses necessary for certification.
 They can be taken at any college/university and may be taken pass/no pass, but must be college level courses (100+ level).
 One course is required in each of the following subjects:

-- Biological Science (one of the following: biology, general anatomy/physiology, neuroanatomy/neurophysiology, or genetics) (cannot have a CDS prefix)
+- Biological Science (one of the following; must have a human focus: biology, anatomy/physiology, neuroanatomy/neurophysiology, or genetics) (cannot have a CDS prefix)

 - Physical Science (one of the following: physics or chemistry)

-- Behavioral Science (one of the following: psychology, sociology, anthropology, or public health)
+- Behavioral Science (one of the following: psychology, sociology, social/cultural anthropology, or public health)